 “Being self-employed and having children isn’t easy but it’s so rewarding, especially being able to make work fit in with family life rather than the other way around.
 However, having two children under three means I do have to do some serious juggling as eleven-month-olds and two-and-a-half year-olds aren’t known for their ability to stay calm and quiet while Mummy writes the copy for someone’s website.

-“Thanks to Tax-Free Childcare, me and my husband can afford to send the girls to nursery one-and-a-half days per week each and my parents also take them for one day a week.
+“Thanks to Tax-Free Childcare, my husband and I can afford to send the girls to nursery one-and-a-half days per week each and my parents also take them for one day a week.
 This means that, in general, I work two-and-a-half days a week, plus a few evenings once the girls are in bed.
 On weeks where I need to work more, either my husband will use some of his annual leave or flexitime to stay at home, or my parents will step in and do an extra day.
 It often means I’m not available for short-notice on-site jobs that come up, but this doesn’t matter too much as I’ve built up a roster of retainer clients who are happy for me to work remotely and flexibly.
 Which is handy when, like today, my children have decided to become tiny plague-carriers.

 “My advice to any parents looking to be self-employed is this: it’s not as easy to work around young children as you may think so try to ensure you can get some child-free time where you can concentrate on work.
 And also try to take control of your schedule and plan days where you don’t work so you can spend time with your little ones.”